How Not to Kill an Oak Tree

 Branch drops are a bit puzzling at first glance.
 They are unrelated to wind or rain and most of the breaks appear to happen at healthy large horizontal limbs that extend laterally out beyond the tree’s drip line.
 Most of these limbs are not otherwise diseased, damaged or compromised.

-The real story here is that these enormous, majestic trees are survivors.
-Veterans of a war with time.
-Not long ago, our landscape here in the San Francisco Bay Area (and extending east into the Sacramento Valley and beyond) was covered with these magnificent trees.
-Oakland is so named because of the rainforest-like oak canopy explorers found there in the early years.
-Oaks dominated the land and provided safe habitat for dozens of species of animals, insects and even other flora.
+The real story here is that these remaining enormous, majestic trees are survivors.
+The are the living veterans of a war with time.
+The San Francisco Bay Area and Sacramento Valley and beyond was once covered with these magnificent trees.
+Oakland was named for the thick oak tree canopy that early explorers found here.
+Oak trees dominated the land and provided safe habitat for dozens of species of animals, insects and even other flora.

-Some cities have adopted strict rules to protect heritage oaks, but in others they are actually seen as a hinderance to progress.
-Rather than relying on regulation, the best way to protect the remaining trees is to educate land and home owners about the rare value of their trees and show them easy ways to not cause them harm.
+To protect the older heritage oaks some cities have enacted ordinances.
+But in other areas these trees are actually seen as a hinderance to progress.
+The best way to protect the remaining trees is to educate land and home owners about the rare value of their trees and show them easy ways to not cause them harm.
 Without some knowledge, it is easy to accidentally kill a tree that took 300 plus years to grow.

 You must remember that oak trees are adapted to live in a world that no longer exists.
 If you have a tree like this, call a local tree expert for specific advice on its health and how to properly take care of it now and in the future.

 - An oak tree root system is extensive and shallow.

 - The ground around the outside edge of the canopy is referred to as the dripline and is especially important.
 This is where the tree absorbs most of its water and breathes air.

 - Any change in the soil level or soil density around an oak tree can have a negative impact.
 The critical area is 10 feet out from the trunk.
 Protect that area and do not allow driving, parking, soil work or storing anything there.